jclxx/xero-helloworld-php/README.md

 and so if anything doesn't work, you might care to start from there, on a virtual machine (tested with VirtualBox).

-Make a directory for your project
+-Make a directory for your project
-Copy these files into it
+-Copy these files into it

 sh install.sh
 (give password for sudo if/when prompted)